Raphtory/raphtory.github.io/docs/user-guide/querying.md

 ## Vertex metrics and functions
 Vertices can be accessed by storing the object returned from a call to `add_vertex()`, by directly asking for a specific node via `vertex()`, or by iterating over all nodes via `vertices()`.
-Once you have a vertex, we can start by asking it some questions.
+Once you have a vertex, we can ask it some questions.

 ### Update history

-Vertices have functions for querying their earliest/latest update time, as an epoch or datetime, as well as their full history (`history()`).
+Vertices have functions for querying their earliest/latest update time (as an epoch or datetime) as well as for accessing their full history (`history()`).
 In the code below we create a vertex object for `Felipe` and see when their updates occurred.

 {{code_block('getting-started/querying','vertex_metrics',['Vertex'])}}
 !!!
 Output